ElektraInitiative/libelektra/doc/INSTALL.md

 For [OpenSUSE, CentOS, Fedora, RHEL and SLE](https://build.opensuse.org/package/show/home:bekun:devel/elektra) Kai-Uwe Behrmann kindly provides packages [for download](http://software.opensuse.org/download.html?project=home%3Abekun%3Adevel&package=libelektra4).

-We also provide more recent versions and bleeding-edge versions in our repositories:
+We also provide latest releases (stable) and latest builds from master (unstable) in our repositories:

 ### Debian/Ubuntu

-We provide stable and bleeding-edge repositories for following Debian-based distributions:
+We provide repositories for latest releases (stable) and latest builds from master (unstable) for following Debian-based distributions:

 - Debian Buster
 - Ubuntu Focal
 - Ubuntu Bionic

-To use our stable repositories with our recent releases, following steps need to be made:
+To use our stable repositories with our latest releases, following steps need to be made:

 1. Run `sudo apt-key adv --keyserver keys.gnupg.net --recv-keys F26BBE02F3C315A19BF1F791A9A25CC1CC83E839` to obtain the key.